 This is similar to a pair of the best bone-conduction headphones; however, simply having a small set of speakers stops you from feeling any kind of tickling sensation through the vibrations of a bone-conduction set.

 It's also worth noting that these headphones are incredibly lightweight as well, which should help improve the levels of comfort whilst exercising.

-Frequently Asked Questions About Running Headphones Under 100
+Frequently Asked Questions (FAQs)

 With so many different brands and styles to choose from, you probably have a few queries about running headphones, but we're here to clear up some of the most common questions.